Haunt (2013 film)

 Haunt is a 2013 American supernatural horror film directed by Mac Carter in his feature film directorial debut.
 The film premiered at the Film Society of Lincoln Center on November 6, 2013, and was later released on video on demand on February 7, 2014.
-Haunt stars Harrison Gilbertson as a teenager who moves into a new house and goes through not only a sexual awakening but also a terrifying haunting.
+Haunt stars Harrison Gilbertson as a teenager who moves into a new house and goes through a terrifying haunting.